c4-lab/minimal-mistakes/_pages/mapping-CTs.md

 Following our narrative template, **we might summarize the collected Conspiracy Theories as the following**: Big Pharma and other powerful institutions distribute dangerous and toxic vaccines to the general public and other disadvantaged or powerless groups in order to make money or gain power, and these vaccines cause harm, suffering, and possibly death.

+### Definition of a conspiracy theory

+A conspiracy theory is a narrative explaining an <font color="#9933cc">event or series of events</font> that involve deceptive, coordinated actors working together to achieve a goal through an action or series of actions that have consequences that intentionally disenfranchise or harm and individual or population.

 ### Map of conspiracy theories
 <a href="/assets/files/map-CTs-SMSociety2020.pdf" target="_blank"><img src="/assets/images/map-CTs-preview.png" alt="Mapping of conspiracy theory"></a>